#10 Most Cited1,100+ citations/year

 Stairway documentation is primarily about inspection and corrective action.
 The key is demonstrating that someone is regularly checking stairway conditions and fixing problems promptly:

-• Competent person inspection logs for temporary stairways
+• Competent person inspection records

 What Inspectors Look For